mbrg/power-pwn/docs/cloud_setup.md

    ![Import pwntoso solution](../assets/import_solution.png)

 3. Zip the content of [pwntoso_1_0_0_1](../solution/pwntoso_1_0_0_1) and select it when asked to provide a solution file.
 Follow the guided process to completion.

+   1. When asked to provide a connection, following the guided process to create a new machine connection.
+Use the test victim machine credentials.

 4. Go to _My flows_ and search for _Endpoint_